activebridge/activebridge.github.io/README.md

 #### Details About Post Settings:
 * `background`: Specify the background image's name without its format, located in the `assets/images/blog/posts/<post.category-name>` directory.
 It will be used as the background image for the post card and for the SEO cover-image meta tag.
 * `category`: Choose one of the predefined categories, such as `engineering`, `business_growth`, `pm_team_management`, or `inside_ab`.
+* `permalink:`: Customizes the post's URL.
+The placeholder `:title` is replaced by the post's filename, stripped of its date (YYYY-MM-DD) prefix, to form the final URL.
 * `post-id`: Assign a unique identifier to your post, formatted as shown in the example.
 * `time-to-read`: An estimate of how long it will take to read the blog post, usually given in minutes.
 * `date`: The publication date of the blog post.
 It's important for sorting posts and should match the date in the post's filename.